AlexKnauth/hollowknight-autosplit-wasm/README.md

 When you run LiveSplit One Druid, it needs to have permission to read memory of other processes.
-On Mac, that might require running it under `sudo`.
+- On Mac, that might require running it under `sudo`.
+- On Linux, give it permission with one of:
+  - setting `/proc/sys/kernel/yama/ptrace_scope` to 0, which can be done with `echo "0"|sudo tee /proc/sys/kernel/yama/ptrace_scope`
+  - setting the capabilities to include `CAP_SYS_PTRACE`, which can be done with `setcap CAP_SYS_PTRACE=+eip LiveSplitOne` or some variation of that
+  - running it under `sudo`

 Right-click or Control-click for the context menu:
 - Splits, Open... : Select your `.lss` splits file.